The following sections describe WebLogic JDBC resources, how they are configured, and how those resources apply to a WebLogic domain:

-In support of the modular deployment model for JDBC resources in WebLogic Server, BEA provides a schema for WebLogic JDBC objects:
+In support of the modular deployment model for JDBC resources in WebLogic Server, Oracle provides a schema for WebLogic JDBC objects:

 weblogic-jdbc.xsd.
 When you create JDBC resource modules (descriptors), the modules must conform to the schema.
 IDEs and other tools can validate JDBC resource modules based on the schema.

 When you create JDBC resources using the Administration Console or WLST, WebLogic Server creates MBeans (Managed Beans) for each of the resources.
 You can then access these MBeans using JMX or the WebLogic Scripting Tool (WLST).
-See Developing Custom Management Utilities with JMX and WebLogic Scripting Tool for more information.
+See Oracle Fusion Middleware Developing Custom Management Utilities With JMX for Oracle WebLogic Server and Oracle Fusion Middleware Oracle WebLogic Scripting Tool for more information.

 Figure 2-4 shows the hierarchy of the MBeans for JDBC objects in a WebLogic domain.